Introduction to IoT Using Arduino Training Course

 - Big Data and analytics

-The White House took a significant step towards assisting agencies in finding these technologies when it launched the National Big Data Research and Development Initiative in 2012.
-This initiative allocated over $200 million to maximize the potential of the Big Data explosion and the tools required for its analysis.
+The White House took a step toward helping agencies find these technologies when it established the National Big Data Research and Development Initiative in 2012.
+The initiative included more than $200 million to make the most of the explosion of Big Data and the tools needed to analyze it.

-Effectively analyzing the data is also a significant hurdle.
-Many agencies use commercial tools that help them sift through vast amounts of data and identify trends that can enhance operational efficiency (a recent MeriTalk study found that federal IT executives believe Big Data could save more than $500 billion while fulfilling mission objectives).
+Analyzing the data effectively is another major challenge.
+Many agencies employ commercial tools that enable them to sift through the mountains of data, spotting trends that can help them operate more efficiently.
+(A recent study by MeriTalk found that federal IT executives think Big Data could help agencies save more than $500 billion while also fulfilling mission objectives.).

-Custom-developed Big Data tools are also aiding agencies in analyzing their data.
-For instance, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other agencies.
-This system has helped medical researchers identify a link that can alert doctors to potential aortic aneurysms before they occur.
-It is also used for more routine tasks like matching job candidates with hiring managers by sifting through résumés.
+Custom-developed Big Data tools also are allowing agencies to address the need to analyze their data.
+For example, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other agencies.
+The system has helped medical researchers find a link that can alert doctors to aortic aneurysms before they strike.
+It’s also used for more mundane tasks, such as sifting through resumes to connect job candidates with hiring managers.

 Building A Robot from the Ground Up